 Is the PI in compliance if during one FEC cycle his/her effort is less than 25% or more of what was committed?

 Normally effort should be met over the budget period, not necessarily over each FEC cycle.
-Effort may vary from FEC cycle to FEC cycle as long as the PI(s) or key personnel are not changed from those specified in the application or award and they do not
+Effort may vary from FEC cycle to FEC cycle.
+As long as the PI(s) or approved project director(s) are not changed from those specified in the application or award and they do not

-•Disengage from the project by the approved PI or Project Director for 3 months or more
+•disengage from the project for 3 consecutive months or more

 Unless one or more of the three issues noted above apply, there is no need to request prior approval from the sponsor for fluctuations in effort.